‘It’s unfair:’ Coal miners urge Congress to improve black lung protections and benefits

 Roberts testified before the Senate Subcommittee on Employment and Workplace Safety.

-But critics argue many miners aren’t getting the help they should be getting from the fund, and pointed to years of mismanagement.
+However, critics argue many miners aren’t getting the help they should be getting from the fund and point to years of mismanagement.

 “It’s unfair.
 It needs to be made more fair and that’s coming from the heart of a coal miner who has seen too many people die from this,” Roberts testified.